Does wearing sunscreen cause vitamin D deficiency?

 Caveats

-Most studies tested moderate SPF sunscreens (SPF 15-30); limited data exists on very high SPF products now commonly recommended.
+Most studies involved moderate SPF sunscreens (around SPF 15-16); limited data exists for very high SPF products now commonly recommended.

 People also ask

-Why do lab studies show vitamin D blocking but real-world studies don't?
+Why do lab studies show sunscreen blocks vitamin D?

-Should I skip sunscreen to get more vitamin D?
+Should I avoid sunscreen to get more vitamin D?

 Have a health claim to check?